guillainbisimwa/Ruby-ata-structures-and-algorithms-/README.md

 LeetCode offers a lot of challenges that are often asked by large companies such as Google or Microsoft.
 Working on LeetCode challenges is a great way to practice applying algorithms & data structures concepts to some fun challenges.

+The goal af this repository is to complete as many challenges from [this](https://leetcode.com/problemset/top-100-liked-questions/) collection of popular challenges in LeetCode .

 ### 1. TWO SUM [source](https://leetcode.com/problems/two-sum)

 Given an array of integers nums and an integer target, return indices of the two numbers such that they add up to target.